nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 // Normalises new lines (\n) - nothing else changes System.out.println(multiline.indent(0));

-// Removes the common identation - e.g. if all lines have
+// Removes the common indentation - e.g. if all lines have
 // between 2 and 5 leading spaces stripIndent will remove 2.
 System.out.println(multiline.stripIndent());
 ```